department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/VAMC-communications-methods/Conversation-Guide.md

 ## Intro - 5 minutes

 Thanks for joining us today!
 My name is Nick, and I also have some colleagues on the line observing and taking notes.
-Today we're going to talk about the different ways of communicating with VA facilities and health care personell, that are available on site pages.
+Today we're going to talk about the different ways of communicating with VA facilities and health care personnel, that are available on site pages.

 Before we start, a few things I want to mention:

 - **This entire session should take about 1 hour.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 - **In this session, we want to hear your honest opinions.** We are not testing your ability.
-We just want to improve these tools to better meet Veteran's needs.
+We just want to improve these tools to better meet Veterans' needs.
 I will not be offended by any opinions you express, and I welcome your feedback.
 - **During this session, you may need to share your screen.** Are you comfortable sharing your screen?
     - **Yes:** Ok, please make sure no personal information like email, etc. is visible on your screen before you share.
     - **No:** Ok no problem, for our tasks today I will share my screen and you can walk me through your process - I will explain again before we start.